akshat7307/Hr-attrition-dashboard/README.md

-👥 HR Attrition Analysis Dashboard (Power BI Project)
+👥 HR Attrition Analysis Dashboard

+(Power BI Project)

 🎯 Objective

-This project aims to analyze employee attrition trends to help HR leaders understand why employees leave the company, who leaves more, and when attrition happens most frequently.
-The dashboard provides data-driven insights to improve employee retention, engagement, and workforce planning.
+The objective of this project is to analyze employee attrition patterns and identify key factors influencing employee turnover.
+Using HR data, this dashboard helps HR teams understand who is leaving, from which roles, at what stage of employment, and why, enabling data-driven retention and workforce planning strategies.

 ---

+📊 Dashboard Overview

+The dashboard presents a comprehensive view of employee attrition through KPIs and visual analysis, covering:

+Overall attrition performance

+Attrition by age group, salary slab, education background, and job role

+Employee tenure analysis to identify early-exit risks

+---

 🔍 Key Insights

-Identifies the primary reasons behind employee attrition, such as work environment, salary, or job satisfaction.

-Shows which departments experience the highest turnover rates.

-Highlights demographic patterns (like age group, gender, or job role) linked to higher attrition.

-Reveals time-based trends — when attrition peaks (e.g., during specific months or years).

-Helps HR teams focus on targeted retention strategies for at-risk employee groups.
+Overall attrition rate is approximately 16%, indicating a noticeable level of employee turnover that needs targeted HR intervention.

+Employees in the 26–35 age group show the highest attrition, suggesting that early-career professionals are more likely to switch jobs for growth or compensation opportunities.

+Employees in lower salary slabs experience the maximum attrition, highlighting compensation as a major factor behind employee exits.

+Life Sciences and Medical education backgrounds contribute the highest number of attritions, pointing toward domain-specific retention challenges.

+Laboratory Technicians and Sales Executives are the most impacted job roles, indicating role-related workload, pressure, or job satisfaction issues.

+Attrition is highest within the first 1–3 years of employment, showing that employees are most vulnerable to leaving during their early tenure.

+Lower job satisfaction levels are strongly associated with higher attrition, emphasizing the importance of workplace engagement and employee experience.

 ---

-⚙️ Tools & Technologies

-Power BI Desktop – Data modeling and dashboard creation

-Excel / CSV – Data cleaning and preparation

-GitHub – Version control and portfolio sharing
+📈 Business Value & Use Cases

+This dashboard enables HR teams to:

+Identify high-risk employee segments early

+Improve retention strategies for critical job roles

+Redesign compensation structures for lower salary bands

+Strengthen onboarding and early-career engagement programs

+Support data-backed workforce planning and HR policy decisions

 ---

+⚙️ Tools & Technologies Used

+Power BI Desktop – Data modeling, DAX measures, and interactive dashboard development

+Excel / CSV – Data cleaning, transformation, and preparation

+GitHub – Project version control and portfolio presentation

+---

-🚀 Features
+🚀 Key Features

-Interactive filters for department, age group, and job role
+Interactive slicers for age group, job role, education, and salary slab

-KPI cards showing attrition rate, average age, and total employees
+KPI cards displaying total employees, attrition count, attrition rate, and average age

-Trend analysis for attrition over time

-Department-wise attrition breakdown for easy comparison
+Role-wise and salary-wise attrition comparison

+Tenure-based attrition trend analysis

-Data-driven visuals for HR decision-making and forecasting
+Clean and intuitive visuals designed for HR decision-makers